mattpilla/Lilith/README.md

 ## Commands
 - `hey`: says hi

-- `.gameon`: gives user role specified by `GAME_ROLE_NAME` in `.env` (and creates it if it doesn't exist)
+### From `commands` directory
+These commands are prefixed with `prefix` from `config.json` (assumed prefix of `.` here for simplicity).\
+Refer to the README in the `commands` directory for more info.
 - `.gameoff`: removes the role given by `.gameon` from the user
+- `.gameon`: gives user role specified by `gameRoleName` in `config.json` (and creates it if it doesn't exist)
 - `.join`: joins your current voice channel and plays a sound clip
 - `.leave`: plays a sound clip then exits voice

 ## Events
-- `On user joining voice channel`: plays their entrance theme, if they have one
+- `On user joining voice channel bot is in`: plays their entrance theme, if they have one
-- `On user leaving voice channel`: plays a sound clip to say bye
+- `On user leaving voice channel bot is in`: plays a sound clip to say bye